ChefKissInc/NootedRed/README.md

 ### On which macOS versions am I able to use this on?

 Due to the complexity and secrecy of the Metal drivers, adding support for non-existent logic is basically impossible.
 In addition, the required logic for our iGPUs has been purged from the AMD kexts since Monterey.
-This cannot be resolved without breaking macOS' integrity and potentially even stability.
+This cannot be resolved without breaking macOS' integrity, and potentially even stability.

 Injecting the GPU kexts is not possible during the OpenCore injection stage; the prelink stage fails for kexts of this type since their dependencies aren't contained in the Boot Kext Collection, where OpenCore injects kexts to, they're in the System Kext Collection.